 2. When was insecticide resistance first identified?

-The main factor driving the emergence and spread of resistance during the past decade has been the heavy reliance on a single class of insecticides, the pyrethroids.
-The pyrethroids are not only highly effective, but are the least expensive among the four classes of insecticides available for public health vector control.
-Pyrethroids are the only class available for use on LLINs.
-In some areas, the use of pyrethroids and similar insecticides in agriculture also appear to have contributed to the development of resistance in mosquitoes.
-Currently, existing malaria prevention tools - such as LLINs and IRS spraying - remain highly effective in all countries with malaria transmission.
-However, urgent action is now required to prevent the further development of resistance in order to maintain the effectiveness of vector control interventions, and the remarkable recent gains in malaria control.
+The main factor driving the emergence and spread of resistance during the past decade has been the heavy reliance on a single class of insecticides – pyrethroids – for both public health and agriculture purposes.
+Pyrethroids are highly effective and safe.
+Also, they are the least expensive of the four classes of insecticides used in malaria control, and are the only class available for use on LLINs.
+In some areas, the use of pyrethroids and similar insecticides in agriculture appears to have contributed to the development of resistance in mosquitoes.

-3. How many countries do currently have evidence of insecticide resistance?
+3. How many countries currently have evidence of insecticide resistance?

 4. What is the GPIRM and how has it been developed?

-The GPIRM was developed through a broad-based consultation with over 130 stakeholders representing all constituencies of the malaria community, including malaria endemic countries, multilateral agencies, development partners, academia, and industry.
-The plan contains the latest available evidence on the extent of insecticide resistance around the world, and puts forward a strategy for global and country levels, identifying clear roles and timelines for all stakeholders.
-The GPIRM also summarizes information about innovative new products being developed and sets out the immediate research and development priorities.
-The document was launched on 15 May 2012 at WHO headquarters in Geneva.
+The GPIRM was developed through a broad-based consultation with over 130 stakeholders.
+These stakeholders represented all constituencies of the malaria community, including malaria-endemic countries, multilateral agencies, development partners, academia and industry.
+The plan included the latest available evidence on the extent of insecticide resistance around the world, and put forward a strategy for global and country levels, identifying clear roles and timelines for all stakeholders.

 5. What are the solutions put forward by the GPIRM?